chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 	</beans>

-Restart XL Deploy or XL Release.
+Restart XL Deploy.
 Ensure that the server starts without any exceptions.

 ## Step 4 Determine user properties

-Using an LDAP browser, search for a user who has permission to log in to XL Deploy or XL Release.
+Using an LDAP browser, search for a user who has permission to log in to XL Deploy.
 Use this user to determine these items:

 <table class="table table-striped">
 	<thead>